The 2018 application form and deadlines will be posted by mid-December. Refer questions to the following:

 - High school grades in line with ACT scores

-- Desire to learn about a career in family medicine
+- Desire to learn about a career in health or science

 - Mississippi resident